Max-Coin/guides/build-linux.md

 Cleaning the build:
 ----------------

-If you have to clean your build environment you may have to rebuild LevelDB manually.
+If you have to clean your build environment you may have to rebuild <code>LevelDB</code> manually.
 This can be done using:

 <code>$ cd src/leveldb</code>